status-im/docs.status.im/source/build_status/index.md

 ### 2. Install the dependencies

 We created a special script that installs everything Status needs.
 However, this script works only for macOS and Ubuntu Linux.
 If you use another Linux distribution, please, install all dependencies manually (you can find the list below).

-It's also better to make sure that you have [Node Version Manager](https://github.com/creationix/nvm) installed before running this script.
+It is also better to make sure that you have [Node Version Manager](https://github.com/creationix/nvm) installed before running this script.
 The reason is simple — NVM provides much more flexibility and allows to have several NPM versions installed.

 Just run this to install all dependencies: